 There are 2 possible explanations to the unexpected results of the expression correlation:

-Pre-assumed negative expression correlation of miRNAs and target genes does not hold firm in living cells, which means factors that will affect the silencing of miRNA upon the target mRNA;
+Pre-assumed negative expression correlation between miRNAs and cognate target genes does not hold firm in the dataset we examined, which implies that there are other factors other than complementarity = affect the silencing of target mRNA;

-This expression profile is a collection of all cells in a tissue, so when the expression level are summed, the negative correlation will disappear.
+This expression profiling was performed in a collection of tissues containing different organs and cell types, and the calculation was performed between the total expression of miRNA and targets.
+So it cannot be ruled out the possibility that there might be instances that the targets are only expressed in certain organs/cells，or expressed exclusively with cognate miRNAs, therefore the summed values used will screw the result. .

 Short comments:

 Though the result does not seem promising, it actually tells us the correlation between miRNAs and their targets is not as simple as we thought previously.
-And to some extend, this suggests the sub-fucntionalisation of miRNA family members.
+And to some extent, this suggests the possible sub-functionalization of miRNA family members.

 Further experiments may be needed to validate the correlation between them.

-Part IV: Combined Complementary Pattern (2015/11-2016/1)
+Part IV: Combined Complementary Pattern Analysis (2015/11-2016/1)

-Aim: In this stage, since we’ve already got the SNPs of mature miRNAs and miRNA binding sites in target genes, we can combine them together to see how SNPs will affect the complementarity of miRNAs and targets.
+Aim: At this stage, we’ve already had the SNPs of mature miRNAs and miRNA binding sites in target genes, so we can combine them together to see how SNPs will affect the complementarity between miRNAs and targets.

 Analysis procedure: